PhD Candidate Chemistry for Conservation and Art

 The Faculty of Science has a student body of around 8,000, as well as 1,800 members of staff working in education, research or support services.
 Researchers and students at the Faculty of Science are fascinated by every aspect of how the world works, be it elementary particles, the birth of the universe or the functioning of the brain.

 Do you recognize yourself in the job profile?
-Then we look forward to receiving your application by 20 December 2024.
+Then we look forward to receiving your application by 1 January 2025.
 Please submit your application online via the button below.

 Applications in a single .pdf file should include: